Help the economy. Invest.

 We publish all performance information, including the all time actual return across all investors and our bad debt rates on our statistics page.
 You can also keep up to date with your own investment by logging into your account.

-*The current estimated return is an estimate of the annual return after fees and bad debts that investors could earn from lending money to businesses seeking loans today.
-It is calculated by taking the gross interest rate less fees and estimated bad debts that will occur in the future for each of the last 100 loans accepted on the marketplace.
-The average return is compounded and before tax.
+*The current estimated return is a weighted estimate of the annual return after fees and bad debts that investors could earn from lending money to businesses seeking loans today.
+It is calculated by taking the gross interest rate less fees and estimated bad debts that will occur in the future for each of the last 3000 loans accepted on the marketplace.
+The average return is weighted by loan amount, compounded and before tax.
 The return is updated daily.
 See the full calculation here.

-** Funding Circle is supported by the British Business Bank, a development bank wholly owned by the UK Government.
-In 2014, the Government-backed British Business Bank Investment Programme invested £40 million alongside other investors, to support economic growth by providing more efficient finance to small businesses.
+** Funding Circle is supported by British Business Bank Investments Ltd, the commercial arm of the British Business Bank, a development bank wholly owned by the UK Government.
+In 2017, British Business Bank Investments Ltd committed £40 million, in addition to its £40 million commitment in 2014, alongside other investors, to support economic growth by providing more efficient finance to smaller businesses.